Desi Santiago Plays Devil’s Advocate at the W

 There is one called Numero, and it’s basically like blackjack, but with this game the goal is not just to get the highest hand.
 You have to get blackjack.
 There’s the Zodiac Roulette, which is a roulette wheel, but I customized the top so the different numbers correspond with different zodiac symbols.
 I think it’s really interesting to see how people decide what to do.
 It’s like, are you playing your own zodiac sign?
 Are you playing someone’s that you care for?
 What’s the drive behind these intuitive choices?
 That’s what I like.

 The third game is one I made up called the Pendulum.
 It’s a table game, and there’s a multitude of holes, all these openings in the tabletop.
 For that, I have a dealer who is the pendulum reader.
 In order to play the game you have to ask her one yes-or-no question and she will give you your response.
-Then you’re allowed to choose.
+Then you’re allowed to choose [one hole].
 She’ll use the pendulum, which is magnetic, to go down into the hole.
 If a steel ball emerges, you’ve won a prize.

 Then I have the other suite, which I’ve been calling the “Mastermind Lounge.”
 That’s where the bar and my tarot reader are.
 With the tarot reader, not everybody is going to have a chance to have a reading by her.
 There’s going to be a certain number who get that chance.